 The process for at-large notifications and acceptances shall be decided by the director, and announced in advance of the opening date for applications.

 ARTICLE XXIII: BOARD ELECTION PROCEDURES

-To be eligible to vote in Board elections, a school must register for NPDL membership at least 72 hours prior to the start of Board elections.
+SECTION 7: To be eligible to vote in Board elections, a school must register for NPDL membership by April 27.

 ARTICLE XXIV: LEAGUE MEETING PROCEDURES